KRR-Oxford/DeepOnto/docs/bio-ml.md

 )
 ```

 Sampling using the *idf scores* is originally proposed in the BERTMap paper.
 The parameter `annotation_property_iris` specifies the list of annotation properties used for extracting the **names** or **aliases** of an ontology class.
 The parameter `tokenizer` refers to a pre-trained sub-word level tokenizer used to build the inverted annotation index.
-They have been well-explained in the [BERTMap tutorial](../bertmap).
+They have been well explained in the [BERTMap tutorial](../bertmap).